eliotharper/pi-doorbell/README.md

 python doorbell.py
 ```

-It's recommended that you add the following line to crontab (edit using `crontab -e` command) to ensure that the script runs on startup.
+It's recommended that you add the following line to your crontab file (edit using `crontab -e` command) to ensure that the script runs on startup.

 ```
 @reboot cd /home/pi/Scripts && python doorbell.py